By Dr. David Woo - February 6, 2020

 Remember that depression is a medical condition just like any other.
 If someone with an infection doesn’t respond to the first antibiotic they’re prescribed, their doctor wouldn’t “give up” – they’d try different treatments until the infection clears.
 Some infections may require more aggressive treatment than others.
 Depression should be approached the same way.
 Keep an open dialogue with your psychiatrist and therapist, and work with them to find the right combination of treatments that work for you.

-Try TMS Again, or TMS + Other Treatments
+Try New Combinations of TMS + Other Treatments

 Try Tweaking Your Supplemental Treatments

-If you’re already combining TMS with another treatment option, we may look at whether any adjustments need to be made to the supplemental treatment.
+If you’re already combining TMS with another treatment option, for example, drug-free treatment or natural treatment, we may look at whether any adjustments need to be made to the supplemental treatment.
 For example, should we adjust the dose of your medication?
 Are your therapy sessions helpful?
 (Do you and your therapist “click?”
 Is their therapy style effectively giving you the tools you need to manage your symptoms from day to day?)
 If not, switching therapists can make a huge difference.

 Consider Confirming Your Diagnosis